Low income can mean many things in the eyes of Arizona’s government.

 According to the U.S. Census Bureau, more than 17 percent of Arizonans fell below the federal poverty level, or $24,600 annually for a family of four, in 2015.

-Low income generally equates to just under $50,000 for a family of four for a host of programs like Temporary Assistance for Needy Families, which is cash assistance to needy families; the Arizona Health Care Cost Containment System, the state’s Medicare program; KidsCare, public health insurance for children; child care subsidies and the Supplemental Nutrition Assistance Program, which is food stamps.
+Low income generally equates to under $50,000 for a family of four for a host of programs like Temporary Assistance for Needy Families, which is cash assistance to needy families; the Arizona Health Care Cost Containment System, the state’s Medicaid program; KidsCare, public health insurance for children; child care subsidies and the Supplemental Nutrition Assistance Program, which is food stamps.

 Arizona doesn’t have a philosophy behind all the differences in eligibility for various government programs, said Dana Naimark, director of advocacy group Children’s Action Alliance.
 Differences may stem from the time the program was implemented or politics or available funding, she said.